AzureXX/the-kingdom/README.md

 ### Import Guidelines
 - **Use `@/` alias**: Always use the `@/` alias for imports instead of relative paths
 - **No relative paths**: Avoid `./` and `../` in import statements
-- **No example comments**: Do not include example import statements in documentation comments
+- **No example comments**: Do not include example statements in documentation comments

 **Correct import patterns:**
 ```typescript